 There are very few places that possess the sublime beauty that Kauai has to offer.
 It’s a true hidden gem filled with secluded beaches, geological wonders, and the bluest water I have ever seen.
-I firmly believe that Kauai needs to be experienced by everyone once in their lives – if you can GO!
-Kauai completely exceeded all of our expectations so that’s why I created this ultimate Kauai travel guide to help make your trip even better when exploring this natural world wonder.
+I firmly believe that Kauai needs to be experienced by everyone once in their lives!
+Kauai completely exceeded all of our expectations so that’s why I created “The Ultimate Kauai Travel Guide” to help make your trip even better when exploring this natural world wonder.

 Did you know that Kauai is the oldest Hawaiin island dating back over 5 million years?
 Kauai is known as “The Garden Isle.”
 You’ll understand why it’s called that the second you step off the plane.
 It’s also one of the lesser developed islands so the vibes are very laid back.
 The floral aroma that fills the air is indescribable and it was one of my favorite things about Kauai.

 Best Time to Visit Kauai